-The Fremantle Workers Social and Leisure Club Inc. began life in Lodge's Hotel at 1 Henry St 2 February 1914.
-In 1956 it moved to the new purpose-built building 50 metres along at 7-9 Henry St. After 100 years of the Club's existence, it closed this building's doors at the end of 2014.
+The Fremantle Workers Social and Leisure Club began life in the Lodge's Castle Hotel building at 1 Henry Street 2 February 1914.
+In 1956 it moved to its own purpose-built building 50 metres along at 7-9 Henry St. After 100 years of the club's existence, it closed this building's doors at the end of 2014.
 The clubhouse was sold at noon Friday 17 April 2015.